devAlice

 Default 30 min idle lock.
 Run bw unlock --raw again.
 Don't put auto-unlock in .zshrc — the master password ends up in the environment.

-Two SSH Agents (1Password vs ssh-agent)
+Two SSH agents (1Password vs ssh-agent)

 Pin in ~/.ssh/config: